wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 \*\*\*Insert pictures of various phases here\*\*\*

-Truth be told, not much planning went into the overall design of the backyard, I just planted whatever, wherever there was space <iframe src="https://giphy.com/embed/Pk20jMIe44bHa" width="50" height="50" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>,
+Truth be told, not much planning went into the overall design of the backyard, I just planted whatever, wherever there was space.

+<iframe src="https://giphy.com/embed/Pk20jMIe44bHa" width="120" height="120" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 Despite this, there are still some interesting features of this space that I will discuss.
 This will also give context for the transformation that will occur in the coming months.